 Butterfly milkweed provides nectar to many species of butterflies.
 Photo credit: Sarah Clarkin

-The Opdahl family farmed this land from 1936 to 1972.
-In 1997, the family donated 43 acres of the property to The Nature Conservancy to ensure it remain forever undeveloped.
-The old barn and silo are reminders of the area’s agricultural past.
+Wilton Wildlife Preserve & Park is located on the ancestral homelands of the Mohican, Mohawk, and Abenaki people.
+The Woodruff family farmed this land from 1936 to 1972.
+In 1997, Viola Woodruff Opdahl donated 43 acres of the property to The Nature Conservancy to ensure it remain forever undeveloped.

 Description

 The parcel has both woodland and open fields.
-The Nature Conservancy, working with the Wilton Wildlife Preserve & Park, restored an old field to early successional habitat that supports the endangered Karner blue butterfly.
+The Nature Conservancy, working with the New York State DEC and volunteers from the Wilton Wildlife Preserve & Park, restored an old field to early successional habitat that supports the endangered Karner blue butterfly.
 In the spring and summer, wildflowers sway amongst native little bluestem grass creating a prairie-like scene.

 Uses

 The Opdahl Farm is open to the public from dawn to dusk.
-Unleashed dogs, dumping, unauthorized vehicles, unauthorized fires, camping, horseback riding, hunting, fishing and trapping are prohibited.
+Unleashed dogs, dumping, unauthorized vehicles, unauthorized fires, and camping are prohibited.

 Directions